oktadev/okta-blog/_source/_posts/2022-08-08-react-redux.md

 mkdir src/redux-state
 ```

-2. Add a `dashboardSlice.tsx` file in the created `redux-state` directory with the following:
+2. Add a `userProfileSlice.tsx` file in the created `redux-state` directory with the following:
 ```bash
 import { createSlice } from "@reduxjs/toolkit";
 import { RootState } from "../app/store";